 The first new song by the band appeared in 2003, the Protest Song "In a World Gone Mad".
 The all-rap, self-produced To the 5 Boroughs (2004) followed.
 While it again hit #1 on the US charts, the minimalist sound, heavy old-school hip-hop influence and explicit political slant to the lyrics divided the fanbase.

 The Beasties then created their first all-instrumental album, The Mix-Up (2007), which continued mining the funk-, soul-, dub-, Latin- and jazz-influenced grooves that had been present on their albums since Head, with additional contributions by Money Mark and percussionist Alfredo Ortiz.
 The band toyed with the idea of releasing a remix album with vocals by other artists, but this was dropped.
 The album was supported with appearances at various festivals such as Roskilde, Bestival, Electric Picnic and Southside.

 The group completed their new album, Hot Sauce Committee, Pt.
 1, with a Pt.
 2 due later formed of left-overs from the sessions.
 However, MCA had a cancerous tumour discovered in his throat and had to undergo surgery, causing the planned tour to be cancelled and the Hot Sauce Committee set delayed.
 Hot Sauce Committee, Pt.
 1 has been postponed indefinitely, while Pt.
 2 (with an almost-identical tracklist to Pt.
 1) was released on May 3, 2011.
 Additionally, a pseudo-sequel to the "Fight For Your Right" music video (featuring the first single from Pt.
 2, "Make Some Noise") was released the same day as the album.

-Adam "MCA" Yauch passed away on May 4th, 2012, survived by his wife and daughter.
+Adam "MCA" Yauch passed away on May 4, 2012, following a three-year battle with cancer.
 The group officially disbanded two years later.
 Ad-Rock and Mike D have hinted that they might still work together in the future, but not under the "Beastie Boys" name.

 - MCA (Adam Yauch) - gritty baritone vocals; bass (1981-2012)